Maryland–West Virginia football rivalry

 The Maryland–West Virginia football rivalry is an American college football rivalry between the Maryland Terrapins and West Virginia Mountaineers.
 The two schools are strong rivals due to several factors, including similar recruiting areas and the relatively short distance between each other, approximately 210 mi apart.
 The two teams first played in 1919 and the series ran uninterrupted from 1980 to 2007.
 West Virginia leads the series 28–23–2.
 The two teams met for the Gator Bowl for a rematch at the end of the 2003 season.
-Until the series lapsed in 2007, the game was the longest continuously running non-conference game for both schools.
-The two teams met again in Morgantown in 2015 and in College Park in 2021, with West Virginia and Maryland winning respectively.
+Until the series first lapsed in 2007, the game was the longest continuously running non-conference game for both schools.
+The two teams would again play every year from 2010 to 2015, but only once (2021) in a decade since.